Sunday, August 6 – Friday, August 11 2017

 Space is limited.
 The camp is all-inclusive for the week (food, snacks, lodging-shared room, educational staff, program supplies).
 Dependent on requests and camp attendance, single rooms may be available for an additional fee of $100/week.
 Please indicate your preference on the registration form.
 A HALF deposit must accompany each registration.
 Final payment is due at least two weeks before the beginning of camp.

-*NEW IN 2016* Campers have the option to arrive a day early on Saturday, July 23rd.
+*Want to move in one day earlier?* Campers have the option to arrive a day early on Saturday, August 5.
 We’ve had this

 SPANISH CAMP DIRECTOR: Pete Ducós